Advanced Workshop — Facilitated by Linda Kohanov

 Cost includes lunch, snacks, beverages and workshop materials.

-This Advanced Intensive is for people who have previously attended The Power of the Herd or Harnessing the Invisible workshops and would like to raise their skill level specifically in dealing with challenging people and horses.
+This Advanced Intensive is for people who have previously attended The Power of the Herd, Beyond Words, or Harnessing the Invisible workshops and would like to raise their skill level specifically in dealing with challenging people and horses.
 Limited to four participants, the workshop will offer the opportunity to gain fluent use of the Five Roles of a Master Herder in working with increasingly dominant horses, and how to translate these skills into the human world to gain the cooperation and respect of aggressive or resistant employees, bosses, children, spouses, and community members.

 Linda Kohanov will share the hurdles she overcame and the surprising insights she gained to rehabilitate Midnight Merlin, a dangerous, formerly abused stallion.
 In the process, she will show how these principles can be used to handle challenging people and situations.
 This advanced leadership intensive is for anyone who wants to learn new ways to transform interpersonal conflict, power struggles, bullying, and other difficulties at home, school, work, and in political, religious, or social activism contexts.
 Linda will also reveal the astonishing gifts behind Merlin’s volatile demeanor, gifts that could only be accessed through a counterintuitive approach to power.